-Adults who are vulnerable or at risk may be older people, those with a physical or learning disability, a mental health problem, those who self-neglect or anyone who is unable to protect themselves from abuse, harm or exploitation by others; Think Whole Family.
+Adults who are vulnerable or at risk may be older people, those with a physical or learning disability, a mental health problem, those who self-neglect or anyone who is unable to protect themselves from abuse, harm or exploitation by others.

 Safeguarding and promoting the welfare of adults at risk requires effective co-ordination.
-In Harrow, this is the role of the Local Safeguarding Adults Board (LSAB).
-The LSAB raises awareness and promotes the welfare and rights of adults at risk in order to protect the most vulnerable in our community from abuse, harm or exploitation.
+In Harrow, this is the role of the Harrow Safeguarding Adults Board (HSAB).
+The HSAB raises awareness and promotes the welfare and rights of adults at risk in order to protect the most vulnerable in our community from abuse, harm or exploitation and works with the HSSP and in collaboration with the HSCB to do this.

-The membership of the LSAB includes a wide range of statutory partners including Harrow Council, local Health Trusts, the Police and Fire Brigade as well as partners from the community, voluntary, faith & private sectors who represent the major service user groups.
+The membership of the HSAB includes a wide range of statutory partners including Harrow Council, local Health Trusts, the Police and Fire Brigade as well as partners from the community, voluntary, faith & private sectors who represent the major service user groups.